anastasia-starostina/Frontend-Mindactivity-App/README.md

 ## Authors

-We are four bootcampers at @theSchoolOfCode who teamed up to build an app to help solve bootcamper burnout problem for our mid-course project.
+We are four bootcampers at [The School Of Code](https://github.com/SchoolOfCode) who teamed up to build an app to help solve bootcamper burnout problem for our mid-course project.

 - [@AureaFlamma](https://www.github.com/AureaFlamma)
 - [@EdMark11](https://www.github.com/EdMark11)